The main focus for race week is to ensure that your body is as fresh as possible on the start line.

 On race day, you don't want to be worrying about anything apart from the run.
 In the week before, take some time to plan how you are getting to the start line and your different travel options - just make sure you leave some extra time so you aren't running to the start!

-Practice your pre-race breakfast this week - you want to be able to control as many of the controllables as possible.
+Practice your pre-race breakfast this week - you want to be able to control as many factors as possible.
 It is important to stick to what you know in terms of nutrition and what works for you.
 Try to eat foods that you're used to and don't try anything new - it can take a while to recover from an upset stomach!

 You do not need to change anything too dramatic this week and you don't need to load your plate of pasta every night.
 However, it is important to identify the portions of each food group on your plate and increase the portion size of carbohydrates.
 Eating a slightly increased calorie intake the day before will also ensure you are fuelled sufficiently.

-Make sure you have planned to take something with you to keep you warm at the start line.
+Race day mornings often see runners corralled in start waves, waiting for the action to begin.
+Make sure you have a plan to stay warm enough during that wait when you're not running.
 This could be a bin bag or an old item of clothing.
 Most races have a charity drop box where you can donate it on the start line.

 When it comes to race day, it is important that you don't try anything new.
 Check out our top tips for race day below!